jaaborot/introduction-to-quantum-computing/_sources/index.md

-# Welcome to your Jupyter Book
+# Introduction to Quantum Computing
+*by the Quantum Circuit Simulation Project Team of the DOST-ASTI.*

 This is a small sample book to give you a feel for how book content is structured.